You could be forgiven for thinking all miter saw blades are the same. But they are not.

 3. Remove the Blade

 Carefully remove the blade.
-Take a marker pen and mark the blade at the point where you intend to start sharpening.
-Now clamp the blade in a vice, making sure the teeth are free.
+Use a marker pen to mark the point on the blade where you will start sharpening.
+This is to prevent you from sharpening the same area twice.
+Next, clamp the blade in a vice, making sure the teeth are accessible.

 4. Grab a File